Anisotropic Keldysh interaction: APPENDIX: Momentum space representation

 \section{APPENDIX: Momentum space representation}

-Following \cite{Rytova1967} and \cite{Keldysh1979}, we consider a geometry in which the anisotropic semiconductor film occupies the region of space $-d/2\leq z \leq d/2$, as shown in Fig.\ \ref{fig:4}.
-The half-space $z<-d/2$ (the substrate) is filled with an isotropic medium whose dielectric constant is $\epsilon_1$, while the half-space $z>d/2$ with an isotropic medium whose dielectric constant is $\epsilon_3$.
+Following \cite{Rytova1967} and \cite{keldysh1979coulomb}, we consider a geometry in which the anisotropic semiconductor film occupies the region of space $-d/2\leq z \leq d/2$, as shown in Fig.\ \ref{fig:6}.
+The half-space $z<-d/2$ (the substrate) is filled with an isotropic medium whose dielectric constant is $\epsilon_1$, while the half-space $z>d/2$ with an isotropic medium whose dielectric constant is $\epsilon_2$.

 We are assuming that the axes of the coordinate system $(x,y,z)$ coincide with the principal axes of the film's dielectric permittivity tensor.
-The electrostatic potential at point ${\bf r}\equiv (\bm{\rho},z)=(x,y,z)$ due to charge $q'$ located at ${\bf r}'=(0,0,z')$ satisfies (in regions 3, 2, and 1, respectively) the following system of equations:
+The electrostatic potential at point ${\bf r}\equiv (\bm{\rho},z)=(x,y,z)$ due to charge $q'$ located at ${\bf r}'=(0,0,z')$ satisfies in regions 1, 2, and 3 (the film) the following system of equations:

 with the boundary conditions at the interfaces,